nrczipo/Covid-19/README.md

 HDI Cleaned.xlsx is the file containg the clean HDI data

 Covid19 Data Cleaned.xlsx is the clean, merged data sets of Covid Cleaned.xlsx and HDI Cleaned.xlsx

+Project SUmmary.docx is word document containing a summary of the project and its findings

+Covid-19 Presentation.pptx is a powerpoint presentation pertianing to the project